Taylors Lane Power Station: Specification

 In 1923 the plant at Willesden (Taylors Lane) comprised 3 × 1,500 kW, 1 × 3,000 kW and 2 × 6,000 kW steam turbines providing a 3-phase AC supply.
 In addition there was a single 750 kW reciprocating machine producing a 460 & 230V and a 480 & 240V DC supply.
 The total generating capacity was 20.25 MW.
 The turbines and reciprocating machines were supplied with 248,000 lb/hr (31.25 kg/s) of steam from the boilers.

 By 1963-64 Taylors Lane had 2 × 32 MW generators.
 The steam capacity of the boilers was 880,000 lb/hr (110.9 kg/s); steam conditions at the turbine stop valves was 190/1350 psi (13.1/93.1 bar) and 343/513 °C. The boilers were a mixture of chain grate stoker and pulverised fuel.
 In 1963-64 the overall thermal efficiency of the B station was 20.95 per cent.
 The first electrostatic precipitators in the UK were installed in 1929.
 Dust and grit were given a positive charge in an electric field then deposited on negatively charged screen or wires.

 Electricity output from coal-fired power station was as follows.

 Taylors Lane annual electricity output GWh.

 Taylors Lane OCGT station

 The current station was opened in 1979 by the Central Electricity Generating Board.
 It is now operated by Uniper.
-It can be operated remotely from Enfield Power Station and has two generator units fired on gas-oil with a capacity of 132 MW.
+It can be operated remotely from Enfield Power Station and has two generator GEC Gas Turbine Quad Olympus units fired on gas-oil with a capacity of 132 MW.
 Each unit uses 4 gas generators derived from the Rolls-Royce Olympus jet engine.

 The station is adjacent to the 132 kV Leicester Road Grid substation with a 132 kV underground connection to the Willesden substation.

 In 2011, in the Lost episode of series 14 of the BBC thriller Silent Witness, a body is found in a lane beside the power station.